weleoka/discdex/README.md

 General functinality:

 * Walk a directory (recursive) and its subdirectories and record file metadata.
-* Looks for mounted file systems and gives as a list to choose from.
+* Looks for mounted file systems and gives a list to choose from.
 * Checks if path is valid before scanning.
 * Checks to see if the indexing file exists - then creates it or appends to it.
-* Filter files on file type or wildcard(*) search - indexing of all file types.
+* Filter files on specified file suffixes or wildcard(*).
 * Save information on
     - Path to device (supplied by user at prompt)
     - Location device name (supplied by user at prompt)
     - Path to file
     - Name of file
-    - File type
+    - File suffix
     - Date modified
     - Size